matiasmann/developress/readme.txt

 = From within WordPress =
 1. Visit "Appearance > Themes > Add New"
-1. Search for "DeveloPress"
+2. Search for "DeveloPress"
-1. Install and activate
+3. Install and Activate

 == Frequently Asked Questions ==